princeuxd/NC_IM/README.md

 # Ncompas Influencer Marketing MVP

-End-to-end toolkit that downloads a video, pulls analytics/metrics, transcribes the audio, does basic sentiment + logo analysis and writes everything to `reports/<video-id>/` – all from a single URL.
+End-to-end toolkit that downloads a video, pulls analytics/metrics, transcribes the audio, detects products in video frames via a multimodal LLM, analyses audience engagement & sentiment, and writes everything to `reports/<video-id>/` – all from a single URL or via a Streamlit UI.

 The script automatically chooses the best authentication method that is available: